 The wrong way

 Let me begin with an example of how not to respond to the wants of children.
-In my doctoral research, I videotaped mothers and toddlers doing various things, including making a batch of cookies.
+In my doctoral research, I videotaped parents and toddlers doing various things, including making a batch of cookies.
 What follows is one episode:

 Intent on the recipe, the mother plucked the small wooden spoon her son was happily holding out of his hand to stir the dough.
 Startled, he reached out for the spoon and began vocalizing, at first softly then insistently.
 She ignored him, set the spoon down just out of his reach, and began sifting flour.
 He got louder and louder, his fingers stretching for the spoon.
 No response from his mother, busy with her task.
 He began to cry and slam his back into his high chair over and over.
 Ten, twenty seconds passed, and the boy grew more disorganized and frantic.

-Finally the mother looked up from the bowl and focused on her son.
+Finally, the mother looked up from the bowl and focused on her son.
 “Uh, what do you want?” she asked with mild surprise.
 He looked at her and with a visible effort pulled himself together and clearly gestured at the spoon with a rising “Annnhh!”
 But in the two seconds it took for him to signal his wish, she shifted her attention back to the cookies and ignored her son.
 He slammed back in his chair one last time and sat there mute and limp, his face slack and wet with tears, staring at his mother, who was busy measuring nutmeg.

 What we do matters more than what we say

 On first impression, this seemed like a warm and caring mother.
 She sincerely loved her two children, and worked hard to create a nice home.
-Nonetheless the bottom line of her actual behavior in numerous interactions — her walk, not her talk — was that she was typically inattentive to or confused about her child’s wants, disrespectful of his wishes, and unresponsive when he needed her help.
+Nonetheless, the bottom line of her actual behavior in numerous interactions—her walk, not her talk—was that she was typically inattentive to or confused about her child’s wants, disrespectful of his wishes, and unresponsive when he needed her help.
 (By the way, large discrepancies between parents’ words and deeds can be especially crazy-making to children.)
 Actions count most.

 If you could do “instant replay” on your interactions with your children around their wants, what would you see that you are actually doing?
 Do you want to make any changes?

 If you have the means, it is remarkably instructive to videotape some interactions with your children, especially young ones, and then review the tape with a licensed professional.
 This can be helpful with all children, but particularly so if your interactions with your child have conflicts or if you feel like your child is hard to read.
-Please contact me if you would like further information about professionals who can do this with you.

 Repeated patterns of responding